DevOpsBootcamp/website/source/documentation-communication.rst

 #.
 Ask yourself what is actually happening?
 #.
 Google the problem(s).
 #.
 Skim the manuals of each component.
 #.
-Identify a friend, mentor, or IRC channel who could help.
+Identify a friend, mentor, or IRC/Slack channel who could help.
 #.
 When they're not busy, give them a quick synopsis of points 1 and 2,
    mentioning what possibilities you've ruled out by doing steps 3 and 4.

 Contributions = expertise + time

 Further Reading
 ---------------

-..
-TOOD: Add furthe reading
-.. suggestions:
-.. - getting on irc docs
-.. - stack overflow sites
-.. - bolgpost on this kind of topic

 * `About info`_: ``info`` is an alternative to man that some distros use instead.